Ryan Shorthouse: Life and career

 Under Shorthouse's leadership, Bright Blue has grown significantly in size and impact.
-Bright Blue has raised over £5 million for its work, employed around 60 people and seen the adoption of over 50 original Bright Blue policies by the UK Government.
+Bright Blue has raised over £5 million for its work, employed around 80 people and seen the adoption of over 90 original Bright Blue policies by the UK Government.
 Broadly, under David Cameron, Bright Blue's work helped improve education policy, especially on childcare and universities.
 Under Theresa May, it secured significant changes to environmental policy, including being the first centre-right organisation to call for the UK to adopt a legal net zero emissions target.
 Under Boris Johnson, Bright Blue helped change the post-Brexit immigration system for workers and students.
+Under Rishi Sunak, many of Bright Blue's ideas on reforming childcare support were adopted.
+Under Keir Starmer, Bright Blue's policies on low-carbon energy and housing development have been implemented.

-Shorthouse is a trustee of both the Early Intervention Foundation and Transforming Access and Student Outcomes in Higher Education, and a Senior Visiting Fellow of King's College London.
-He is also a mentor of the Social Mobility Foundation and Governor of a state secondary school in East London.
+Shorthouse is Deputy Chair of Transforming Access and Student Outcomes in Higher Education, and a senior visiting fellow of King's College London.
+He is also a commissioner of the Commonwealth Scholarship Commission.
+He is also a mentor of the Social Mobility Foundation and governor of a state secondary school in East London.

-In November 2022, Shorthouse announced that he would stand down as Director and step up to Chair the think tank Bright Blue is appointing a new CEO in 2023.
+In November 2022, Shorthouse announced that he would stand down as director and step up to chair the think tank.